Isabella Bird: Early international journeys (1872–1873)

+Asian journeys and personal turning point (1878–1886)

-At home, Bird again found herself pursued, this time by Dr John Bishop, an Edinburgh surgeon in his thirties.
-She got interested in Japan through John Francis Campbell's "My Circular Notes, 1876", and asked the advice of Colin Alexander McVean, former chief surveyor of Japan's Survey Office, in February 1878, then went travelling again, this time to Asia: Japan, China, Korea, Vietnam, Singapore, and Malaya.
-When her sister Henrietta Amelia Bird died of typhoid in 1880, Bird accepted John Bishop's marriage proposal.
-They were married in February 1881, and later that year she was awarded the Royal Order of Kapiolani by King Kalākaua of Hawaii.
-Bird's health took a severe turn for the worse but, other than a spell of scarlet fever in 1888, it recovered following John Bishop's death in 1886, at which point she inherited a large amount of disposable income.
+Bird became interested in Japan through John Francis Campbell's "My Circular Notes, 1876", and asked the advice of Colin Alexander McVean, former chief surveyor of Japan's Survey Office.
+Her Asia travels began in February 1878 and included Japan, China, Korea, Vietnam, Singapore and Malaya.
+Bird married John Bishop in February 1881, and later that year she was awarded the Royal Order of Kapiolani by King Kalākaua of Hawaii.
+Following Bishop's death in 1886, she inherited a large amount of disposable income.

+Her health took a severe turn for the worse, but other than a spell of scarlet fever in 1888 she recovered.
 Feeling that her earlier travels had been hopelessly dilettante, Bird studied medicine and resolved to travel as a missionary.
 Despite being nearly 60 years of age, she set off for India.